syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

 3. **Both**: Text will be displayed on popup and Toolbar.

-RAefer [Responsive Mode](https://blazor.syncfusion.com/documentation/toolbar/responsive-mode/#text-mode-for-buttons) for snippet and output.
+Refer [Responsive Mode](https://blazor.syncfusion.com/documentation/toolbar/responsive-mode/#text-mode-for-buttons) for snippet and output.

 ## SuffixIcon